 - when flying in controlled airspace, obtain an air traffic control clearance issued by Airways.
 See the AirShare website.

 - not fly in special use airspace without the permission of the administering authority of the area (eg, military operating areas or restricted areas)

 - get consent from anyone you want to fly above

 - get consent from the property owner or person in charge of the area you are wanting to fly above

 These rules may change from time to time.
-For the latest information see the CAA website.
+For the current safety rules that must be followed in New Zealand, see the CAA website.

 What types of drones can I fly in public areas?

 The types of drones you can fly in public areas are:

 - Electric-powered, remote-controlled drones capable of vertical take-off and landing.